Work package

 Status: October 15, 2025

-As part of the No1Lost joint project, CAPNETZ STIFTUNG is responsible for setting up and conducting the multicenter cohort study on MDR/RR tuberculosis.
-In doing so, the foundation relies on its long-established study infrastructure - including its quality-assured IT platform for central, multicenter data collection in accordance with European data protection standards.
+As part of the No1Lost joint project, the CAPNETZ Foundation is responsible for setting up and conducting the multicenter cohort study on MDR/RR tuberculosis.
+To this end, the foundation draws on its long-established study infrastructure, including its quality-assured IT platform for centralized, multicenter data entry in accordance with European data protection standards.